michieet/mtll-SDI-Project/README.md

 Task 4: Create an interactive calender to select dates Task 5: Styling to be done at the end when code works

+Challenge 1: Do up a nice "Thank you for your response" webpage Challenge 2: Make data appear on page when click "Return to Form"

 References:
 Forms: https://www.youtube.com/watch?v=fNcJuPIZ2WE&ab_channel=WebDevSimplified